JustAnotherArchivist/snscrape/README.md

 The following services are currently supported:
 * Facebook: user profiles
+* Gab: user profile posts, media, and comments
-* Google Plus: user profiles
+* Google+: user profiles
-* Instagram: user profiles
+* Instagram: user profiles and hashtags
 * Twitter: user profiles, hashtags, and searches
+* VKontakte: user profiles

 ## Requirements
 snscrape requires Python 3.6 or higher.
 The Python package dependencies are installed automatically when you install snscrape.